al1kss/Project-2_Alikhan-Nhan/README.md

 Once the averages are calculated, the data can be plotted using the `timestamps` list for the x-axis and `average_temp` for the y-axis.

 ![mean_max_min_med](https://github.com/user-attachments/assets/dee084eb-9e7d-4c55-926c-9b77d7c8afb1)
+**Fig.6** Fig. 6 This graph shows the temperature, and humidity for the data gathered in 48 hours.
+It includes max, min, median values

 #### For the graph with the deviation